How Hard Is It To Learn Mandarin? Reasons Why It Isn’t As Tough As You Think

 Grammar is useful so that you have the structures to express yourself, but the perfectionist idea that you must “master” grammar before beginning to practice Chinese will only slow you down and ultimately lead to worse grammar, not better.

-Find a partner online, study abroad, or even intern in China to truly speed up your Chinese learning!
+Find a partner online, study Chinese abroad, or even study Chinese online to truly speed up your Chinese learning!
 And remember: 好好学习，天天向上！ （hǎo hǎo xué xí , tiān tiān xiàng shàng, Study hard and every day you will improve!)

 Want more from LTL?